Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Liberty Stats and Trends

-- Liberty has played nine games, with five wins against the spread.
+- Liberty has five wins against the spread in nine games this season.

-- Liberty's games this year have hit the over on three of eight set point totals (37.5%).
+- Liberty's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

 - The Flames score 8.8 more points per game (37.4) than the Rebels give up (28.6).

-- Liberty is 4-1 against the spread and 6-0 overall when the team puts up more than 28.6 points.
+- Liberty is 4-1 against the spread and 6-0 overall in games when it records more than 28.6 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.